Are you planning a trip to North Bali? Make the most of your time there with our top picks for the best things to do in the area.

 From cultural activities to breathtaking hikes, you won’t want to miss out on this incredible part of Bali that most people skip.

-We’ve broken down this guide into different sections for the top places you might visit in Northern Bali – including Amed, Lovina, Munduk and East Bali.
+We’ve broken down this guide into different sections for the top places you might visit in Northern Bali – including Amed, Lovina, Munduk, and East Bali.
+Here are the best things to do in North Bali!

 Table of Contents